 Are there gender-specific travel backpacks for Europe trips?

 The styles will generally have the same features but are designed for differences in body shape.
-Carrying the wrong kind of backpack for a prolonged period can wreck your back, shoulders, neck, arms, hips, and even your knees!
+Carrying the wrong backpack for a prolonged period can wreck your back, shoulders, neck, arms, hips, and even your knees!